 Snow Valley hosted the event for the second and last time.
 Andy Coghlan took both the men’s slalom and downhill events.
 It was his first of several Open titles – he was now the man to beat.

 The event officially became the U·S·Open Snowboarding Championships and moved to Stratton Mountain, Vermont.
-Riders rode in speed suits to increase their times.
+Riders rode in speed suits to shave seconds off their times.
 Tom Sims won the men’s slalom event while Andy Coghlan defended his downhill title.

 The event was gaining popularity faster than anyone expected.
 Over 200 competitors showed up for pre-qualifiers.
 Andy Coghlan won both the slalom and downhill events, adding to his growing list of Open titles.

 Craig Kelly was on the scene and won the men’s slalom event.